Sesamia grisescens

 Sesamia grisescens, the pink sugarcane borer, pink stalk borer, shoot borer, sugarcane borer or ramu shoot borer, is a moth of the family Noctuidae.
 The species was first described by Warren in 1911.
 It is found in Papua New Guinea, Seram, the Moluccas and New Britain.

 The larvae are a pest on Saccharum officinarum, although they also feed on other plants, including Saccharum robustum, Saccharum spontaneum, Saccharum edule, Pennisetum purpureum and Panicum maximum.
-First instar larvae mine the inner surface of the leaf sheath before boring into the terminal internodes of the stalk.
-The gregarious early instars feed on the internode tissue.
-Later, the larvae migrate to the upper three or four internodes of adjacent undamaged stalks where large tunnels are mined.
-Several days prior to pupation, the larvae cut large exit holes through the stalk rind and retreat into the tunnel to pupate.
-There are a total of seven larval instars.